 In the woods the Fällkniven F1dz feels right at home, it’s so light when worn on the belt that it melts away into the background when not in use.
 Due to its low weight it does not pull at your clothes.
 It’s footprint is small and discreet so at first the knife does seem a little small but don’t be fooled, it certainly does its job.

-With your smaller kindling assembled and fine feathersticks constructed, striking a firesteel produces a shower of concentrated sparks which you can direct using the ridgeground spine on the F1dz into your tinder.
+With your smaller kindling assembled and fine feathersticks constructed.
+You can now strike a firesteel and produce a shower of concentrated sparks.
+You can direct these using the ridgeground spine on the F1dz into your tinder.
 The smaller blade length makes the knife very easy to handle for this fine work.

-The fire is lit and the F1dz is no longer needed but it’s only a grab away when held securely in its Zytel sheath.
-This material is a nylon reinforced by fibreglass and offers a wide array of protective qualities such as not conducting electricity, resistance to many solvents and abrasion resistant.
+The fire is lit and the F1dz is no longer needed.
+However it’s only a grab away when held securely in its Zytel sheath.
+This material is a nylon reinforced by fibreglass.
+Offering the user a wide array of protective qualities such as not conducting electricity, resistance to many solvents and abrasion resistant.
 The sheath offers a permanent second lock in the form of a fabric strap with a press stud when it wont be used in a while.
 The sheath has drainage holes, a strong belt loop and is surprisingly lightweight.

-The temporary lock on the sheath is a little weak for my personal taste and it doesn’t ‘click’ when the knife is placed all the way into it.
+The temporary lock on the sheath is a little weak for my personal taste.
+It also doesn’t ‘click’ when the knife is placed all the way into it.
 This is a nice issue for tactical users perhaps but I like the sound feedback of knowing the knife is secured in the sheath.
 I would prefer a stronger temporary lock.

 The handle of a knife is equally as important as the blade.
 If the handle prevents you from exerting, in a proper fashion, the force needed to accomplish a task then it renders the blade useless.
-The F1dz’s handle is made from Thermorun which is a sturdy plastic with rubber like properties and according to Fällkniven it resists water, weather, heat, solvents and chemicals such as DEET.
+The F1dz’s handle is made from Thermorun.
+A sturdy plastic with rubber like properties.
+According to Fällkniven it resists water, weather, heat, solvents and chemicals such as DEET.
 This is particularly interesting as this common insect repellent can cause a lot of damage to synthetic materials so having such an attribute to the material makes the F1dz great to anyone out and about in mosquito territory!

 The shape is slim for my hands and I wish the palm swell was a little bigger.
-For me, with size 10 hands, it means you do have to really hold the handle with a stronger grip when working on tasks.
+With size 10 hands it means you have to really hold the handle with a stronger grip when working on tasks.
 However the F1dz feels fantastic in a chest lever grip with your little finger resting perfectly against the tail of the handle.
 The F1dz feels its best when held in a chest lever.

-There is a lanyard hole but I feel this is a little too far into the handle and when you have cord running through it your little finger is now resting upon that cord instead of the handle.
+There is a lanyard hole but I feel this is a little too far into the handle.
+When you have cord running through it your little finger is now resting upon that cord instead of the handle.
 I do not bother connecting cord to the knife and instead keep the handle bare as it makes it more comfortable to leave it as it is.

-The tang is a broad protruding type that is visible from the butt and adds to the ‘survival feel’ of the knife as the user can now break or soften material using the small metal butt sticking out.
+The tang is a broad protruding type that is visible from the butt.
+Adding to the ‘survival feel’ of the knife as the user can now break or soften material using the small metal butt sticking out.

 Overall, the F1dz is a subtle knife that outperforms its appearance.
-With its convex grind the steel holds its edge really well, even after some serious abuse battoning dense wood, with a short strop the edge is straight back to razor sharpness.
+With its convex grind the steel holds its edge really well.
+For instance after some serious abuse battoning dense wood.
+A short strop and the edge is straight back to razor sharpness.

-It is clear that the F1dz is a very well engineered outdoor tool and the fact that Fällkniven takes the time to break test their steels is testament to a commitment to producing really great equipment.
+It is clear that the F1dz is a very well engineered outdoor tool.
+The fact that Fällkniven takes the time to break test their steels is testament to a commitment to producing really great equipment.
 I would certainly take the F1dz out to remote backcountry and rely on it for longer trips.
-I think it would make a great pairing with an axe and saw to offer the user a complete woodland gear system.
-It’s fantastic to have the knowledge that if the other bits of equipment did go missing or fail, the F1dz on its own can accomplish all the tasks we encounter in the backcountry.
+I think it would make a great pairing with an axe and saw.
+Offering the user a complete woodland gear system.
+It’s fantastic to have the knowledge that if the other bits of equipment did go missing or fail.
+The F1dz on its own can accomplish all the tasks we encounter in the backcountry.
 Each new Fällkniven knife is covered by a ten year warranty.